 - New purchases: Understand if new purchases are covered by the 0% interest offer, or if that only applies to the balance you transfer over.
 Companies have different rules.

-If you’re looking for an extended promotional period, both the Barclaycard CashForward™ World Mastercard® and the Barclaycard Ring™ Mastercard® offer introductory offers of 0% for 15 months for balance transfers (made within 45 days of account opening.
+If you’re looking for an extended promotional period, the Barclaycard Ring™ Mastercard® offers a 0% intro APR for 15 months on balance transfers made within 45 days of account opening.
 After that, a variable 14.24% APR will apply within 45 days of account opening.

 For borrowers who are more concerned about the interest rate after the promotional period is over, the JetBlue Card has a regularly low APR.

 Pay Off the Balance During the Promotional Period